creately/modules-js/packages/pluto/readme.md

 ## Running tests

-Run `pluto` in the folder containing test files or pass the absolute path with the `--path` argument.
+Run `pluto` in the directory containing test files or pass the **absolute path** to the directory with the `--path` argument.
 Below is a list of other arguments that can be set.
-By default, tests run on Chrome in headless mode with the default window size set by Selenium.
+By default, tests run on Chrome in headless mode using the Chromium webdriver, with the default window size set by Selenium.

 | Argument             | Description                                            |
 | ---------------------|:-------------------------------------------------------|